 CBD’s ability to reduce anxiety is also associated with improved sleep quality, lower stress levels in general, and effective management of depression.

 Researchers of a study published in the journal CNS and Neurological Disorders – Drug Targets noted that CBD has therapeutic applications as an anxiety-like and antidepressant-like substance (8).

 A study from The Permanente Journal in 2019 measured the sleep and anxiety scores of the subjects and found that CBD could help relieve anxiety-related disorders in dogs.
 It might also help block anxiety-induced sleep deprivation through its anxiolytic (anti-anxiety) effects on the brain (9).

 Please keep in mind that the aforementioned studies were performed on humans and animal models such as rats and mice, not dogs.

 Nevertheless, the endocannabinoid system works in the same way among all mammals, so the results may be similar if canines receive CBD.
-If you want to incorporate CBD oil into your pet’s regiment for arthritis, it’s essential to always consult a veterinarian experienced in cannabis therapies before buying any CBD product for dogs.
+If you want to incorporate CBD oil into your pet’s regimen for arthritis, it’s essential to always consult a veterinarian experienced in cannabis therapies before buying any CBD product for dogs.